Drinking green tea after meals may have some benefits.

 Immediately After Taking Medication

-In a similar way to that in which green tea can negatively affect your body’s ability to absorb essential nutrients, it can also interact with medications in an unfavorable manner.
+In a similar way to that in which it can negatively affect your body’s ability to absorb essential nutrients, green tea can also interact with medications in an unfavorable manner.
 If you are currently taking any prescription medication and enjoy drinking green tea, you should check with your doctor to ensure there are no contraindications.

 Drinking green tea may interfere with several different medications, with blood thinners and the cancer medication bortezomib (sold under the brand name Velcade, among others) reported to be among those of concern.

 First Thing In The Morning